gxlarson/pBOW/README.md

 A sample set of database and query images is located in the `images/bottles` directory.
 Database images can be found in `images/bottles/database/` directory.
 These images range from `001` to `100`.
 Each image is a unique stock photo of a beer bottle label.

 Corresponding query images can be found in `images/bottles/query/`.
 This directory contains 4 sub-directories, called `batch_1` through `batch_4`.
 Each bottle appears in each batch only once, so there are 400 query images in `images/bottles/query/`.
-This is the same scheme used by the [Standford Mobile Visual Search dataset](http://web.cs.wpi.edu/~claypool/mmsys-dataset/2011/stanford/) (i.e. 4 query images per database image).
+This is the same scheme used by the [Standford Mobile Visual Search dataset (2011)](http://web.cs.wpi.edu/~claypool/mmsys-dataset/2011/stanford/) (i.e. 4 query images per database image).

 SIFT features for both database and query images have been pre-computed and are located in the `data/bottles/` directory.
 This directory contains files `*descriptors.json`, `*image_names.json`, and `*keypoints.json`.
 If a file is appended with `q*_`, then it is for a query image set.
 The `*descriptors.json` files contain SIFT descriptors, and the  `*keypoints.json` files contain the corresponding SIFT feature locations (used by geometric verification).